 Phuket is not just a beautiful beach destination.
 It is also a foodie’s paradise with a smorgasbord of cuisines, both local and international, on offer.
+Explore the diverse range of restaurants and bars available in Phuket.
 The local cuisine borrows from the island’s colourful history, melding Thai, Chinese, Indian, and Malay flavours and techniques for a culinary experience like no other.

 Set in a 130-year-old Sino-Portuguese building Tu Kab Khao wows with photogenic interiors, vintage-style furniture, gleaming chandeliers, blue-and-white pottery, and portraits of the Royal Family on the walls.
 Awarded a Michelin Plate, the extensive menu is based on the Southern-style recipes from the owner’s mother.
 Don’t miss signature dishes such as the robustly flavoured moo hong (braised pork belly), the delicately spiced mee gaeng pu (crab curry with noodles), or the fiery gaeng som pla (local fish in a sour and spicy turmeric curry).
 The bar in the back serves up a variety of classic cocktails with a modern twist and most nights there is live music.

 With a stunning interior that draws inspiration from Phuket’s tin mining industry, Dibuka, which means “hello” in Malay, is a gastropub with live music.
 The menu includes international dishes and authentic local dishes such as Khao Kluk Kapi (fried rice with shrimp pasted), Miang Som O (pomelo salad), and Gaeng Som (spicy and sour soup with salmon and coconut shoots).
 The bar mixes an array of signature and classic cocktails.